pdm-project/pdm/docs/docs/usage/scripts.md

     If there exists an `install` scripts under `[tool.pdm.scripts]` table, `pre_install` scripts can be triggered by both `pdm install` and `pdm run install`.
 So it is recommended to not use the preserved names.

+!!! note
+    Composite tasks can also have pre and post scripts.
+    Called tasks will run their own pre and post scripts.